Bulging Disc Treatment

 Insurance Coverage

-At Integrative Sports & Spine, we partner with most major insurance providers to ensure that nerve pain care is accessible without unnecessary financial barriers.
-Our insurance specialists verify your coverage before your first appointment and provide a complete, transparent breakdown of your benefits and any anticipated out-of-pocket costs in advance.
+At Integrative Sports & Spine, we work with most major insurance providers to make bulging disc treatment accessible and affordable.
+Our team verifies your coverage before your visit and explains your benefits, including any expected out-of-pocket costs.

 We Accept